Resources for Math Workstations K-5

 If you would like to spend more time understanding what goes on in the small group setting, you can find that information in the post below, Small Group Math Instruction.

-• T is for Technology
+T is for Technology

-Math on technology can mean many things!
+Math in technology can mean many things!
 Math websites and apps have come a long way in recent years and are a highly engaging and effective way to have students apply their learning in many formats.
 Providing a variety of vocabulary, skills practice, and interactive activities is always best.

 Digital Guided Math is available K-3 for every math standard.
 The digital guided math resource marries perfectly if you already use the Guided Math Curriculum.
 It’s wonderful as the technology component of the program or as a full stand-alone resource for remote or at-home learning.
-Most importantly, digital guided math is written for the guided math structure.
-We wanted to create the same well-rounded student-centered instruction in a digital format.
-While it began as a distance learning tool, it is the perfect technology component for workstations.

-For our technology rotation and as a way to push out standards-based activities tied to the standards taught in the Guided Math Curriculum for extra work at home or otherwise, we now have Digital Guided Math.
+For our technology rotation and as a way to push out standards-based instructional activities tied to the standards taught in the Guided Math Curriculum for extra work at home or otherwise, we now have Digital Guided Math.
 These are device-based interactive lessons for every standard for the year.

 A is for Application Station